-The review group will evaluate the quality of provision of the school under review and make recommendations for improvement that will include:
+The review group will evaluate the quality of provision of the school under review and make recommendations for enhancement that will include:

-- Review the school's strategic alignment with the University Strategy - Content of the curriculum and its suitability for achieving the intended learning outcomes - The assessment processes designed for the pathways and whether they are suitable to assess the intended learning outcomes - The overall standards of pathways and effectiveness of the procedures used for their monitoring and enhancement - The management of research and the quality of the research activity - Overall student experience and achievement, including progression to employment; the contributions made to student achievement by the quality of teaching; opportunities for learning; the academic support provision; and learning resources and their deployment (including staffing arrangements) - The teaching delivered by staff and how it contributes to learning by students and helps achieve the intended learning outcomes - The admission, induction and progression of students in the pathways and the academic support provided - The available learning resources and their use in supporting the pathways and the achievement of the intended learning outcomes - Research quality and output at school level - The procedures used for the maintenance and enhancement of standards and quality by the school
+- Review of the school's strategic alignment with the University Strategy - An assessment of the programme(s) or module(s) to a programme delivered by the School that covers the programme coherency, curriculum content and its suitability for achieving the intended learning outcomes - The assessment processes designed for the pathways and whether they are suitable to assess the intended learning outcomes - The overall standards of pathways and effectiveness of the procedures used for their monitoring and enhancement - Overall student experience and achievement, including progression to employment;

+2 Note: In exceptional circumstances, this number may vary as appropriate, having regard to the principle that the number of internal UCD members shall not exceed the number of external members the contributions made to student achievement by the quality of teaching; opportunities for learning; the academic support provision; and learning resources and their deployment (including staffing arrangements)

+- The teaching delivered by staff and how it contributes to learning by students and achievement of intended learning outcomes - The admission, induction and progression of students in the pathways and the academic support provided - The available learning resources and their use in supporting the pathways and the achievement of the intended learning outcomes - The management of research, quality of the research activity and its outputs. - The procedures used for the maintenance and enhancement of standards and quality by the school as informed by the University's governance, policies and procedures.

-(ii) Function
+3.7.2.
+Function